martinbonnin/vespene/README.md

 # If that doesn't fit your requirements, edit the script with `kscript --idea upload.kts`

 # Run it!
-# During upload, it will create one staging repository per version and upload all files.
+# During upload, it will create one staging repository and upload all files.
 # It will take time!
 ./upload.kts --input my-local-repo/ --scratch tmp/ --group com.example [--pom-project-url https://...]

-# upload.kts does not release automatically (also it's easy to add it)
+# upload.kts does not release automatically (although it's easy to add it)
 # To release, go to https://oss.sonatype.org/#stagingRepositories, check your contents and hit "Release" for repositories
 # that look good.
 # If there are errors, tweak the script until checks pass